 Hazard: If you are a foreigner, everybody would want to talk to you.
 They also have their photo taken with you.
 It is a lit-bit annoying.
-However, it is a great way to get opportunity to talk to local people and know their culture and tradition.
-If you are in bikini or western dress, locals’ eye may embarrass you.
+However, it is a great way to get the opportunity to talk to local people and know their culture and tradition.
+If you are in a bikini or western dress, locals’ eyes may embarrass you.

-Laboni beach is considered as the main beach area of Cox’s Bazar as is at the central location and close to town.
-The beach is always crowded by tourists.
+Laboni beach is considered the main beach area of Cox’s Bazar as is at the central location and close to town.
+The beach is always crowded with tourists.
 Visitors can sunbathe, surf, jog, cycle, and swim.
 It is best for swimming and relaxation.
-Numerous souvenir shops around the area can attract tourist to purchase the souvenirs, beach accessories and some other stuffs.
+Numerous souvenir shops around the area can attract tourists to purchase souvenirs, beach accessories, and some other stuff.

 Inani beach is famous for its golden sand.
-The beautiful beach attracts most of the tourist who appreciate warmly the wonders of nature.
-Tourists like to come here for relaxing as it is free from the crowd of visitors who are typically seen at the Laboni beach.
+The beautiful beach attracts most tourists who appreciate warmly the wonders of nature.
+Tourists like to come here to relax as it is free from the crowd of visitors typically seen at Laboni beach.
 The beach is generally considered to be the world’s longest beach.

 Location: Located about 32 km to the south of the famous tourist destination of Cox’s Bazar.

-- Backdrop of lush green hills rising up on the east.
+- The backdrop of lush green hills rising up on the east.

-- The sea stretching out endlessly to the west.
+- The sea stretched out endlessly to the west.

-- Unusual shaped rock and coral boulders scattered lavishly in the beach and trough the sea.
+- Unusual shaped rock and coral boulders are scattered lavishly on the beach and through the sea.